Advanced Placement

 Every university has their own standards for awarding college credit.
 A score of 3 may be awarded credit at "University A," but not awarded credit at "University B." Please contact the university to which you are applying for qualifying scores.

-Thortnton Fractional District is proud to offer the Illinois State Seal of Biliteracy to qualifying students who demonstrate a high level of proficincy in English and Spanish.
+Thornton Fractional District is proud to offer the Illinois State Seal of Biliteracy to qualifying students who demonstrate a high level of proficiency in English and Spanish.
 Read the full letter here for complete details.